The Milkmaid of Bordeaux: Controversy

 Although the picture is held in great esteem and widely admired by critics and the public, doubt has been cast by art historians as to whether it is an actual Goya.

-If authentic then it is likely a portrait of either Rosario Weiss, or more likely, her mother Leocadia Weiss—the artist's nurse during the last years of his life.
+If authentic, it is likely a portrait of either Rosario Weiss or, more likely, her mother Leocadia Weiss—the artist's nurse during the last years of his life.

 Leocadia cared for Goya in exile in Bordeaux, where he settled to live among politically liberal friends.
 The true nature of the relationship between Goya and Leocadia is unknown due to a lack of documentation, and while many sources refer to Leocadia as a nurse or housekeeper, others believe her to be Goya's mistress.

 Following his death, the painting was willed to his last child, Javier (b.
 1784).
 Financial difficulties a year later forced him to sell it to Juan Bautista de Muguiro, a distant relative.
 Muguiro's descendants donated the work to the Museo del Prado in 1946, where it remains a popular exhibit at the gallery, despite doubts as to its origin.
 While being widely admired by art historians and the public alike, The Milkmaid of Bordeaux remains one of Goya's works that is infrequently discussed, perhaps because it is considered not as ambitious as his other works.

 Rosario was later a painter, and it is sometimes claimed that she may have been the creator of this work.
-However, when compared to the relatively amateur works of hers held in the Academia de San Fernando, it is generally considered highly unlikely.
-It has also been argued that Rosario is in fact Goya's illegitimate daughter, but those claims are unsubstantiated, and it is highly unlikely, given that Leocadia was living with her husband at the time.
+However, when compared to her relatively amateur works in the Academia de San Fernando, it is generally considered highly unlikely.
+It has also been argued that Rosario was Goya's illegitimate daughter, but those claims are unsubstantiated, and it is highly unlikely, given that Leocadia was living with her husband at the time.